Never done a handstand?

 No experience needed

-Seriously.
 We start from zero.
-If you can put your hands on the floor, you have everything you need.
-We've welcomed complete beginners, people who haven't exercised in years, and everyone in between.
+If you can put your hands on the floor, you're ready.
+We've welcomed complete beginners and people who haven't exercised in years.

 Sign up for the next workshop

-One monthly workshop, rotating Toronto locations.
-Check the booking page for the next date and grab a spot on Luma.
-Max 16 people — spots go fast.
+One workshop per month, downtown Toronto.
+Check the booking page and grab a spot on Luma.
+Spots go fast.

 Wear comfortable clothes

 Athletic wear you can move in.
-Bare feet or grip socks are best.
-We practice on mats.
+Bare feet or grip socks.
 Bring water.
-Leave your ego at the door.

 Arrive 10 minutes early